sonic-net/SONiC/doc/aaa/AAA Restrictions/AAA Restrictions.md

 No new pkg are added in the build time.

 #### Feature Default
-Restrictions are enabled by default.
+Restrictions are disabled by default.
 In addition, this affects the common-auth-sonic file switching to a duplicative branch to use pam_faildelay.so and pam_faillock.so
-      lockout-state: "True"
+      lockout-state: "False"
       lockout-reattempt: (15 sec)
       lockout-attempts: (5 attempts)
       fail-delay: (0 sec)